sphars/spencerharston.com/src/posts/2025/creating-a-books-page.md

 Working through and collecting this data has made me realize I read a lot of fiction compared to non-fiction.
 It's not a bad thing!
 But I do wish to read more non-fiction books.
 I typically read right bed, and it's hard to really get into anything at that time of day.

-My wife has started keeping a book journal for all the books she reads, and lately she's reading triple the amount I do.
-But I'm considering doing my own book journal of sorts, and integrating it in my website, or as an external app or something.
+My wife has started keeping a book journal for all the books she reads, and lately she's reading, like, triple the amount of books I read.
+I'm considering doing my own book journal of sorts, and integrating it in my website, or as an external app or something.
 I'll get around to doing it, one day.
 Maybe.